 Blue or Pale Gums

-Fainting
+Fainting and Collapse

 Common Types of Heart Disease in Dogs

-Congenital Heart Diseases in Dogs
+Congenital Heart Disease

 Patent Ductus Arteriosus

-Patent ductus arteriosus (PDA) is a congenital heart disease in dogs where the blood vessel ductus arteriosus does not close after birth.
+Patent ductus arteriosus is a congenital heart disease in dogs where the blood vessel ductus arteriosus does not close after birth.
 This vessel normally allows blood to bypass the lungs in a fetus.
-However, it should close after birth so the blood can circulate through the lungs.
-If it remains open, blood will flow abnormally between the heart and lungs, putting strain on the heart muscle.

-Dogs with PDA may exhibit common signs of heart disease like coughing, difficulty breathing, lethargy, and poor growth.
+Dogs with PDA may exhibit common signs of heart disease, like coughing, difficulty breathing, lethargy, and poor growth.
 In most cases, PDA will be diagnosed when a continuous heart murmur is observed during diagnostic tests at the clinic.

 PDA can cause irreversible damage to a dog’s heart, meaning that urgent treatment is essential.
 In most cases, our veterinary surgeons will manage the condition, as surgery is typically required.